-Quesadillas are the best kind of comfort food, but if you’re sick of settling for soggy microwaved quesadillas, then you’re in the right place.
-With the help of your little toaster oven, you can enjoy a crispy flaky flour tortilla that’s oozing with melty gooey cheese.
-Stuff your toaster oven quesadilla with all kinds of goodies like roasted veggies and black beans to create a filling meal for two.
+Quesadillas are the best kind of comfort food!
+But if you’re sick of soggy microwaved quesadillas, then you’re in the right place.
+With the help of your little toaster oven, you can enjoy a crispy flaky flour tortilla that’s oozing with melty gooey cheese and stuffed with all kinds of goodies like roasted veggies and black beans.
 It’s so easy!

 Add a handful of hearty black beans, sweet canned corn, some diced jalapeno, sprinkle of crisp green onions, shredded cheese and you’ve got yourself a seriously tasty and filling meal!

 ~ Keep scrolling for toaster oven quesadilla tips after the recipe ~

 For the squash slices:

 - 1 delicata squash, seeded and sliced into ½-inch rings

 - 1 teaspoon and ½ teaspoon olive oil, divided

 - 1/2 cup cooked black beans

 - 1 green onion, thinly sliced